Cerebellum-Network/docs.cere.network/edp/bounties.md

 ## Types

-Bounties come in two form: technical and non-technical.
+Bounties come in two forms: technical and non-technical.

 From making transactions on the testnet to running simulations, testing, contributing to project code repositories, bounties come in many different types and sizes.

+Some bounties will restrictured in who can participate.
+Some will be time constrained.
+Others will be available continuously for anyone to complete once or multiple times sequentially.

+The specifics will be laid out in more detail as new activities are launched.
+Make sure to join our community discord for the latest news!

 ## Rewards